 What is Oxycodone Used For

-Initially, oxycodone was approved to treat severe pain, particularly post-operative, but since its approval, other forms of oxycodone have been developed, including the extended-release tablet, OxyContin, and combination medications such as Percocet, which contain oxycodone and acetaminophen.
-These newer formulations are often used as long-term opioid treatment in which non-opioid painkillers are not effective.1,2
+Initially, oxycodone was approved to treat severe pain, particularly post-operative.
+But since its approval, other forms of oxycodone have been developed, including the extended-release tablet, OxyContin, and combination medications such as Percocet, which contain oxycodone and acetaminophen.
+These newer formulations are often used as long-term opioid treatment in which non-opioid painkillers are insufficient.1,2

 With this progress in pain-management efficacy, oxycodone is now commonly prescribed for the following:1